ProjectEvergreen/wcc/docs/pages/index.md

 <wcc-feature-box heading="JSX">

-  <p>Custom JSX transform with the option to enable fine-grained reactivity compilation for interactive components.</p>
+  <p>Custom JSX transform with the option to enable fine-grained reactivity based on (TC39) Signals.</p>

 </wcc-feature-box>